 Diana Wrayburn was the Blackthorn family’s tutor.
 She was extremely smart, extremely stern, and extremely tired of Emma falling asleep in the middle of class because she’d been out the night before.

 “Diana just thinks all relationships are a distraction from studying,” Emma said.
 “Why date when you can learn an extra demonic language?
 I mean, who wouldn’t want to know how to say ‘Come here often?’ in Purgatic?”

 Cristina laughed.
 “You sound like Jaime.
 He hated studying.”
 Emma perked her ears: Cristina rarely spoke of the friends or family in Mexico City she’d left behind.
 She knew Cristina’s uncle had run the Mexico City Institute until he’d been killed in the Dark War and her mother had taken it over.
-She knew Cristina’s father had died.
+She knew Cristina’s father had died when she was a child.
 But not much else.
 “But not Diego.
 He loved it.
 He did extra work for fun.”

 “Diego?
 The perfect guy?
 The one your mom loves?”
 Emma began to trace the stele over her skin, the Farsighted rune taking shape on her forearm.
 The sleeves of her gear were elbow length, the skin below it marked all over with the pale white scars of runes long ago used up.